 A quick word before we get started, everything I say here I say to myself just as much as to anyone else.
 I am not on a high horse in the least in respect of this topic.
 I wish I could say I’m not or never have been temped in this area.
 I just want to pass on some of the lessons I’ve had to learn (many the hard way) in hopes of sparing someone else unnecessary pain and distress.

 One other quick word: this post is primarily written from a preventative perspective.
 It applies to friendships of both genders, but primarily applies to male/female relationships.
 I recognize there may be those here where that is not the case.
-If you are already in a marriage where you are married to an ungodly man, unless your physical safety is in danger, your biblical duty is to stick by him and be faithful.
+If you are already in a marriage where you are married to an ungodly man, unless your physical safety is in danger or he leaves you, your biblical duty is to stick by him and be faithful.

 “And the woman which hath an husband that believeth not, and if he be pleased to dwell with her, let her not leave him.
 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband: else were your children unclean; but now are they holy.
 But if the unbelieving depart, let him depart.
 A brother or a sister is not under bondage in such cases: but God hath called us to peace.
 For what knowest thou, O wife, whether thou shalt save thy husband? or how knowest thou, O man, whether thou shalt save thy wife?”
 (1 Corinthians 7:13-16)